moiseuwimana/Meme-generator/src/quiz.md

-1.How would you describe the concept of "state"?
-ANSWER: A way for React to remember saved values from within a component.
-This is similar to declaring variables from within a component, with a few added bonuses (which we'll get to later)
+1. You have 2 options for what you can pass in to a state setter function (e.g. `setCount`). what are they?
+ANSWER:
+a.
+New value of state (setCount(42))
+b.
+Callback

-2. When would you want to use props instead of state?
+2. When would you want to pass the first option (from answer above) to the state setter function?
-ANSWER: Anytime you want to pass dat into a component so that component can determine what will get diplayed on the screen.
+ANSWER:
+Whenever you don't need the previous value of state to determine what the new value of state should be.

-3. When would you want to use state instead of props?
+3. When would you want to pass the second option (from answer above) to the state setter function?
-ANSWER: Anytime you want a component to maintain some values from within the component.
-(And "remember" those values even when when React re-renders the component)

-4. What does "immutable" mean?
-Are props immutable?
-Is state immutable?
-ANSWER: Unchanging.
-Props are immutable.
-State is mutable.
+ANSWER:
+Whenever you do need the previous value to determine the new value